Freon is a hazardous gas that limits oxygen supply to the lungs and cells in the body.

 - Fan.
 The fan helps circulate the air over the evaporator coils.

-The working principle of all dehumidifiers is based on the fact that water vapor condenses when in contact with a cold surface.
+The working principle of all dehumidifiers is based on the simple fact that water vapor condenses when in contact with a cold surface.

 In a refrigerant dehumidifier, the compressor pressurizes the refrigerant and forces it into the condenser coils.
 The coils release the heat to the outside air, making the refrigerant cool and liquefy.